 The menu has two full pages with a variety of paninis.
 Our first time, we stumbled across the Barbarossa (that’s the owner’s family name) & Lombarda, and these two have been our favorites ever since.
 The paninis come in two sizes.
 I recommend you split a large one if you’re planning to order pasta too.

-While Pesto’s has no ‘wine list’, there wine choices are listed on a wall next to the tables.
+While Pesto’s has no ‘wine list’, their wine choices are listed on a wall next to the tables.
 Most are from Sardigna.

 In the summertime, Pesto also has some outdoor seating.
 Due to the bistro’s popularity and capacity, we strongly recommend you make reservations for an evening meal.